isabella232/backend-services-push-windowsphone/README.md

 # Overview

-This repository contains a basic sample app that can receive push notifications sent from its Telerik Platform.
+This repository contains a basic sample app that can receive push notifications sent from its Telerik Platform backend.
 It is a native app built using .NET and Visual Studio.

-The sample app utilizes the following Telerik products and SDKs:

-- [Telerik Platform backend](http://docs.telerik.com/platform/backend-services/)&mdash;this is the backend of Telerik Platform where you can store data, files, and user accounts as well as set up and send push notifications
-- [Telerik Platform backend .NET SDK](http://docs.telerik.com/platform/backend-services/dotnet/getting-started-dotnet-sdk)&mdash;to connect the app to Telerik Backend Services
+The sample app utilizes the [Telerik Platform backend .NET SDK](http://docs.telerik.com/platform/backend-services/dotnet/getting-started-dotnet-sdk) to connect the app to Telerik Platform.

 # Requirements